laurenchen0631/English-Learning/GRE/Analytical Writing/Argument Template.md

 		- *In summary, the argument is flawed and therefore unconvincing.*
 		- To sum up, this argument is undoubtedly invalid as it seems, for the lack of compelling evidence and sound reasoning.
 	- Point out that the author has more work to do.
 		- *It could be considerably [strengthened/improved] if the author clearly mentioned all the relevant facts.
-In an attempt to assess the merits of a certain situation, it is essential to include more unbiased and convincing contributing factors.*
+In an attempt to assess the merits of a certain situation, it is essential to include more unbiased contributing factors.*
 		- To better evaluate the author’s conclusion, it is necessary to provide more convincing and unbiased evidences, reason more frigidly and rule out all other possible explanations.

 - Necessity Assumption (Lack of Evidence):